A massive coal pitfall for India's industrial ambitions

-ANGUL, India Ten years after announcing the project, Jindal Steel and Power is still waiting to start digging for coal to fuel its $3.1 billion steel and power complex in Orissa.
+ANGUL, India Ten years after announcing the project, Jindal Power and Steel is still waiting to start digging for coal to fuel its $3.1 billion steel and power complex in Orissa.

 The project is one of several industrial ventures mired in a bureaucratic morass that contributes to the massive power shortages plaguing India, dulling its investment appeal and slowing the growth of Asia's third largest economy.